-The City Council may impose site plan control on exempted properties during the development application review process where warranted.
+The City may impose site plan control on exempted properties during the development application review process where warranted.
 Waterfront properties may also be subject to site plan control in order to implement policies and programs related to the protection of water resources (see Section 8.5).

-\Site plan control may be applied to the exterior design of new buildings including without limitation the character, scale, appearance and building design features and their sustainable design, where appropriate.
-Site plan control may also be applied to the sustainable design elements on any public road immediately adjoining a property being developed including without limitation trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture and bicycle parking facilities.\ (OPA #2)
+Site plan control may be applied to the exterior design of new buildings including without limitation the character, scale, appearance and building design features and their sustainable design, where appropriate.
+Site plan control may also be applied to the sustainable design elements on any public road immediately adjoining a property being developed including without limitation trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture and bicycle parking facilities.

-Although the Downtown is not excluded from site plan control area, it is understood that the site plan agreement will not normally be required but may be applied in specific instances with the approval of the CityCouncil.
+Although the Downtown is not excluded from site plan control area, it is understood that the site plan agreement will not normally be required but may be applied in specific instances with the approval of the City.

-Notwithstanding the provisions of b. above, all developments proposed under the provisions of Section 20.7, Section 20.7, Comprehensive Planned Unit Development, shallwill be subject to site plan control.
+Notwithstanding the provisions of b. above, all developments proposed under the provisions of Section 19.7 will be subject to site plan control.

-Rights-of-way required for future road widening that should be acquired under the site plan control provisions of the Planning Act are indicated on Schedule $\underline{87}$ , Road Right-of-Way Widths.
+Rights-of-way required for future road widening that should be acquired under the site plan control provisions of the Planning Act are indicated on Schedule 8, Road Right-of-Way Widths.

-1920.7 COMPREHENSIVE PLANNED UNIT DEVELOPMENTS
+19.7 COMPREHENSIVE PLANNED UNIT DEVELOPMENTS

 In order to take advantage of the development potential of difficult sites, encourage infilling, and promote innovative development that might not be otherwise permitted under the Zoning By-law, a Comprehensive Planned Unit Development (CPUD) provision is established by this Plan.
 CPUD not only allows flexibility in the development of lands with physical constraints, but may also be extended to conventional sites in order to enhance the economic viability of development, particularly major projects to be phased in over time.
-CPUD is not intended as a separate land use category, but may be applied in all Living Area I designations (Section 3.2.1) and, \at the option of the proponent\, to those privately owned lands designated Parks and Open Space and identified with a CPUD symbol on Schedule 2c, Site Specific Policies.
-OMB Order dated April 10th, 2008, Case # PL070279
+CPUD is not intended as a separate land use category, but may be applied in all Living Area I designations (Section 3.2.1) and, at the option of the proponent, to those privately owned lands designated Parks and Open Space and identified with a CPUD symbol on Schedule 2c, Site Specific Policies.

 The CPUD provision applies to lands under unified control that are generally intended for mixed use and/or mixed density development.
 It may form part of a larger proposal that includes traditional development by subdivision.
-Comprehensive Planned Unit Development shallwill be permitted only through an amendment to the Zoning Bylaw.
+Comprehensive Planned Unit Development will be permitted only through an amendment to the Zoning By-law.
 The layout and design of streets, services, landscaping, open space and individual buildings are presented in the form of a detailed Concept Plan that is submitted prior to rezoning approval.
 Once final approval is obtained, a site plan in conformity with the initial Concept Plan must be submitted and approved.
 This will allow some flexibility in revising the initial concept as circumstances dictate, particularly in the case of multi-phase projects.

-Prior to the approval of any CPUD proposal, the proponent must demonstrate to the CityCouncil how the proposal meets the intent and criteria established in this section.
+Prior to the approval of any CPUD proposal, the proponent must demonstrate to the City how the proposal meets the intent and criteria established in this section.

-1920.7.1 Policies
+19.7.1 Policies